View Document

 Heads of School

-Source appropriate facilities for the storage of research data and primary materials.
+Coordinate with Faculty space managers, Facilities Management and Research Infrastructure to access appropriate facilities (physical and digital) for the storage of research data and primary materials.

 Executive Deans

-Approve procedures relating to research data and primary materials management.
+Develop and approve procedures relating to research data and primary materials management relevant to their faculty.

 Director, Research Infrastructure Operations

-Develops and maintains guidance for the management of research data and primary materials.
+Develops and maintains policy and procedures for the management of research data and primary materials.

-Leads the co-development of a centrally supported institutional research metadata repository for the provision of open and/or controlled access to metadata records.
+Supports the University Librarian in maintaining a centrally supported institutional research metadata repository for the provision of open and/or controlled access to metadata records.

-Leads the co-design to QUT's collection of research datasets (data registries and repositories).
+Coordinates the design and maintenance of QUT's collection of research datasets (data registries and repositories).

 Head of Research Portfolio

-Has overall responsibility for the policy, guidance material and infrastructure relating to research data and primary materials management.
+Has overall responsibility for policy, procedures and infrastructure relating to research data and primary materials management.

 University Librarian